 Royal Titles: Queenie, Princess, Countess, King, Duke, Baron, His/Her Highness.

 Rock Stars: Lady Gaga, Dusty, Cilla, Lulu, Little Richard and Weird Al.

-‘Old lady’ Names: Clara, Edna, Mabel, Nellie, Winnie, Bertha, Henrietta, Alice, Tallulah and Harriet.
+‘Old lady’ Names for Chickens: Clara, Edna, Mabel, Nellie, Winnie, Bertha, Henrietta, Alice, Tallulah and Harriet.

-Names to fit the appearance or personality of a hen are also popular.
+Names for chickens that fit the appearance or personality of your hen are also popular.
 Of course, you might have to wait a while before you name them so you can determine their personality, but it can be fun!